-Medicare supplement plans were designed along with Medicare to help people pay the gaps, or expenses that Medicare Part A and Part B do not pay.
-Medicare supplements are designated by plan letters which run A – N. These plans are offered by private insurance companies however they are standardized by Medicare.
-This means that regardless of which company you obtain your plan from the benefits of each letter are identical.
+Medicare supplement plans (Medigap) were designed along with Medicare to help people pay the gaps, or expenses that Medicare Part A and Part B do not pay.

-If you have opted out of Medicare Part B and are retiring and first enrolling in Part B that that begins your six month open enrollment period.
+This means you have opted out of Medicare Part B and are retiring and first enrolling in Part B. We can help find you the right Medicare supplement plan and apply for coverage, and you will not need to answer any medical questions.
 During this time you may choose any of the Medicare supplement plans to enroll in and you are guaranteed coverage.

 Medicare Supplement Plans are Guaranteed Renewable